Sazonov–Paléologue Agreement

 The Sazonov–Paléologue Agreement was a 26 April 1916 letter from Russian Foreign minister Sergey Sazonov to French ambassador to Russia Maurice Paléologue regarding Western Armenia and the Anglo-French Sykes–Picot Agreement.
-The agreement for Russia influence over Western Armenia was given in return for Russian assent to the Sykes-Picot arrangement.
+The agreement for Russian influence over Western Armenia was given in return for Russian assent to the Sykes-Picot arrangement.
 The agreement took place on the first anniversary of the Treaty of London.